B Positive

 B Positive is an American television sitcom created by Marco Pennette, who is also the show's executive producer along with Chuck Lorre for Chuck Lorre Productions and Warner Bros.
 Television.
-The multicamera series premiered on CBS on November 5, 2020 as a Thursday-night entry in the 2020–21 television season.
+The series aired on CBS from November 5, 2020, to March 10, 2022.

 In May 2021, the series was renewed for a second and final season, which premiered on October 14, 2021.
 In May 2022, the series was canceled after two seasons.

 Premise

 The series initially follows Drew, a therapist and newly divorced father with B-positive blood who needs a kidney donor.
 When he is unable to find a donor within his family, a woman from his past named Gina offers him one of her kidneys.

 Following Drew's successful transplant surgery, the Season 2 focus shifts to Gina, who inherits a large sum of money and buys the retirement home where she works, while Drew reassesses his life goals and sets out to rediscover himself.

 The sitcom is inspired by the true story of series creator Marco Pennette, who received a kidney transplant in 2013.